alisrour97/px4_rover_boat/README.md

 ## Sensitivity experiment
-Trajectory planner based on sensitivity to let a drone pass through a window safely
+Trajectory planner Node in ROS2 to send trajectory "CSV file" to IRIS model in Gazebo step by step.
+Everything works inside a docker out of the box!!

 ## Getting started
 We advise to use Docker to run both PX4 and the offboard application.